Table of Contents

 How to Check

 Catalytic converters fail because of normal degradation, physical damage, overheating, contamination, substrate restriction or due to internal disintegration.
 Physical damage is a common cause of a DTC P0430 but before the converter should be replaced, you have to first check specifically for the main cause of the problem.
-In order to check if the catalytic converter is truly not working effectively according to the specifications and as it should have really been, you can try these tests in order to see if the converter is functioning well.
+In order to check if it is truly not working effectively according to the specifications and as it should have really been, you can try these tests in order to see if the converter is functioning well.

-- First, check whether the fire element of the catalytic converter has not been crushed to pieces.
+- First, check whether the fire element of the converter has not been crushed to pieces.
 This can be done simply by banging it with your palm.
 You will hear pieces rattling inside if it really is crushed.

 - Next would be by using a scan tool in order to verify whether the downstream oxygen sensor is rich.